 What is the Orthopedic Waiting Period?

-The orthopedic waiting periods is a six-month period after your policy begins that restricts coverage for orthopedic accidents or illnesses.
+The orthopedic waiting period is a specified period of time after your policy begins that restricts coverage for orthopedic accidents or illnesses.

 Examples of Orthopedic Accidents and Illnesses